top of page

 • Get court approval if required, especially if the sale price is below market value.

-Choose the Right Estate Agent
+Choosing the Right Estate Agent

 A good agent will also communicate clearly with all parties involved, including beneficiaries and solicitors, to keep the sale moving smoothly.
+Their expertise can make a significant difference in the outcome of the sale.

-Market the Property Effectively
+Marketing the Property Effectively

 • Online property portals